 Intermediate

-VL4.1.IL: Explain rules or customs in various settings as games, culture or way of life.
+VL4.1.IL: Explain rules or customs in various settings such as games, culture or way of life.

 VL4.1.IM: Summarize a current event that impacts the Deaf community.

 VL4.1.IH: Explain the effect of political or social policies on the private and public life of the Deaf community.